 The Government contribution (or as it used to be known a Member Tax credit) will be paid each year (around August/September) to Members of mysuper who are making locked employee contributions, meeting the terms of the KiwiSaver Act 2006.

 If you're not making locked employee contributions or are only receiving locked employer contributions you won't be eligible to receive a Government contribution.
 The Government contribution ceases when you reach age 65, or if you were over 60 when you joined, when you have been a Member for 5 years, whichever is the latter.

-If you are an existing Member on a contribution holiday and want to start making a locked employee contribution to receive a Government contribution, simply complete our Contribution Rate Change Form.
+If you are an existing Member on a savings suspension and want to start making a locked employee contribution to receive a Government contribution, simply complete our Contribution Rate Change Form.